danielharrell/LectFall2015/Question.md

 arguably lose their point.

 But their very importance can make questions invisible to us.
-They would get in the way themselves, it seems, if we couldn't ask a question without having to ask, first, what it means to ask a question.
+They would get in the way of themselves, it seems, if we couldn't ask a question without having to ask, first, what it means to ask a question.
 And if we consider questions our best expressions of thoughtfulness, it is easy to focus on